johnmwaura08/ninja-quiz-project/README.md

- a quiz app that shows percentage after submitting
+ ## This is a quiz app that shows animated percentage after submitting.
+Done using bootstrap and vanilla js.

+ # To see live click <a href ="https://amazing-neumann-dbf9e8.netlify.com/"> HERE </a>